NikkoB702/NBA_Playoffs/README.md

 Overall, the model demonstrated impressive predictive accuracy across all performance metrics.
 The KFold cross-validation results validate the model's robustness and its ability to generalize well to new, unseen data.

+## NBA Playoff Matchup Simulator

+* Use the simulator notebook and the playoff_teams csv

+##### Ket Components

+* Data preparation: The dataset was preprocessed by filtering only playoff teams, handling missing data, and encoding categorical features.
+* Model training: A linear regression model was trained on the prepared data using Scikit-learn.
+* Matchup simulation: A function was created to simulate matchups between any two playoff teams by feeding their stats into the trained model and predicting the number of wins for each team.

+##### Usage

+You can use this project to simulate playoff matchups by providing the team names of the two teams you want to compare.
+The model will output the predicted winner and the number of wins for each team.

+##### Future Improvements

+* Experiment with different machine learning algorithms to improve prediction accuracy.
+* Incorporate additional data sources, such as player injuries and historical playoff performance, to enhance the model's predictive power.

 ##### Repository Structure

 * data/: Contains the dataset used for training and testing the model.